 Can I Give My Dog Popcorn?
 Answer: Not Recommended

-No is the quick answer to the popular question regarding feeding popcorn to dogs.
-While popcorn is not a high-risk type of human food for dogs in general, it is still better to err on the side of caution.
-That’s what were are recommending here.
+No is the quick answer regarding feeding popcorn to dogs.
+While popcorn is not a high-risk type of human food for dogs in general, it’s still better to err on the side of caution.

-Unsalted, unflavored, and typical popcorn which is not buttered will not really harm your pet dog when given in moderation.
-Popcorn is actually known as a healthy snack since it is high in fiber and can therefore aid digestion.
+Unsalted and unflavored popcorn which is not buttered won’t really harm your pet dog when given in moderation.
+Popcorn is actually known as a healthy snack since it’s high in fiber and can aid digestion.
 High in carbohydrates, popcorn can give you and your dog an extra energy boost.
 For this to be true, you must combine it with exercise which also goes for your dog.

-However, in spite of being a fun snack for both you and the dog, it is not such a great idea to feed your dog popcorn regularly.
+In spite of being a fun snack for both you and the dog, it’s not such a great idea to feed your K9 popcorn regularly.
 Dogs tend to gulp down these small pieces of popcorn, especially if you own a large breed of dog.
-When your dog does this, he or she may swallow kernels of corn without even chewing them up.
-The kernels are not easily digestible and this can cause an upset stomach for your dog.
-They don’t know about kernels like you do.
+When your dog does this, they may swallow kernels of corn without even chewing them up.
+Kernels are not easily digestible and can cause an upset stomach for your dog.

-There are also some reported cases of dogs, especially small breeds of dogs, choking on unpopped kernels of popcorn.
-This rarely happens, but when it does it can cause a quick death as the air passage to the lungs is completely blocked.
-Even if it doesn’t kill your dog, the tiny pieces of this snack can get caught between your dog’s teeth.
-You know how uncomfortable that can be.
-It can be very painful for them in addition to causing tooth decay over the long term.
+There are also reported cases of dogs, especially small breeds of dogs, choking on unpopped kernels of popcorn.
+This rarely happens, but when it does it can cause a quick death as the air passage to the lungs is blocked.
+Even if it doesn’t kill your dog, the tiny pieces of this snack can get caught between their teeth.
+You know how uncomfortable that can be; plus it eventually causes tooth decay.

-There are a lot of healthy doggie treats and snacks available on the market today and it is more advisable to get those instead.
-Real dog treats should be vitamin-fortified.
-Some even have dual functionality like the added benefit of also helping to clean your dog’s teeth.
-Healthy dog treats that can be purchased from reputable dog food manufacturers, under various brand labels, are so much safer than popcorn and most other popular human foods.
+There are a lot of healthy doggie treats and snacks available on the market today.
+It’s advisable to get those instead as dog treats should be vitamin-fortified.
+Some even have the added benefit of also helping to clean your dog’s teeth.
+Healthy dog treats from reputable dog food manufacturers, under various brand labels, are much safer than popcorn and most other popular human foods.